Care New England

 In June 1999, Kent County Visiting Nurse Association became a member of the Care New England family, and later that year announced its name change to VNA of Care New England.
 In 2000, HealthTouch, Inc., a private duty nursing service, joined the division.
 In 2013, Memorial Hospital, a community hospital in Pawtucket, RI joined as well.

+Care New England faced operating losses of over 14 million dollars in 2023; this is a significant improvement from the year prior when it had losses over 58 million dollars.
+Total operative revenue in 2023 was close to 1.3 billion dollars.